c4cs/c4cs.github.io/_commands/tools/git.md

 Where we put a descriptive sentence/message in the single quotes to remind ourselves and anyone else looking at our code why and what we committed.
-If we run git status again, we see that file1.cpp is no longer "modified."
+If we run git status again, we see that file1.cpp is no longer "modified," in fact it's not listed at all.

 Now, to see all the previous commits for a project, we type: